HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/ma-03/index.md

 ## MA-03 - Maintenance Tools

 a.
 Approve, control, and monitor the use of system maintenance tools; and
 b.
-Review previously approved system maintenance tools [Assignment: organization-defined frequency].
+Review previously approved system maintenance tools [within ACF-defined frequency].

 ## OPS Implementation